vojtechruz/vojtechruzicka-blog/src/posts/javascript-async-await/index.md

 })
 ```

 In case that there is an unhandled error in the `async` function, it returns rejected promise with that error.
-You can handle it as usual with `catch()`;
+You can handle it as usual with `catch()` clause.

 ```javascript
 async function foo() {